Analysis | Why Japan’s Yen Is the Weakest in 20 Years and What That Means

-The yen has slipped to two-decade lows against the dollar largely because Japan has a different view on inflation than its global peers.
-The Bank of Japan stands out among major central banks with its commitment to maintain rock-bottom interest rates to revive inflation on a sustainable basis (after years of trying to fend off deflation), even as surging prices in most of the rest of the world spur the US Federal Reserve to roll back stimulus and raise rates.
+The yen has slipped to more than two-decade lows against the dollar largely because Japan has a different view on inflation than its global peers.
+The Bank of Japan stands out with its commitment to maintain rock-bottom interest rates to revive inflation on a sustainable basis (after years of trying to fend off deflation), even as surging prices in most of the rest of the world spur the US Federal Reserve and other central banks to roll back stimulus and raise rates.
 A weaker yen can both benefit and harm the economy, businesses and consumers.
 The steepness of its slide, however, has raised questions about how tenable the BOJ’s policy is and the possibility of government intervention in currency markets.

 1. Why is the yen so weak?

-The biggest reason is the move toward higher interest rates in the US.
+The biggest reason is the move toward higher interest rates in the US, while Japan’s remain ultralow.
 That makes dollar-denominated assets more attractive for investors seeking higher returns.
-The yield on 10-year notes has climbed above 3% -- the highest since 2018 -- as traders continue to bet on an aggressive series of rate hikes from the Federal Reserve.
+The yield on 10-year notes has climbed above 3% -- the highest in years -- as traders continue to bet on an aggressive series of rate hikes from the Federal Reserve.
 Other factors include the strength of the US economy and its labor market, while Japan continues to lag behind its peers to bring its economy back to its pre-pandemic size.
 Japan’s trade balance staying in the red is also likely feeding into the weaker yen.

 2. Why doesn’t Japan raise rates?

 BOJ Governor Haruhiko Kuroda keeps saying it’s too early to cut back monetary easing and raise rates in Japan, where inflation remains relatively muted.
 In April, Japan’s benchmark inflation measure rose 2.1%, above the BOJ’s 2% target.
-But Kuroda insists that it’s not yet expected to stay above the goal in a stable, sustainable manner, especially without robust wage increases.
+But Kuroda has insisted that it’s not yet expected to stay above the goal in a stable, sustainable manner, especially without robust wage increases.
+(Japan has long struggled with the threat of deflation, a downward spiral that can wreck economies.)
 By contrast, US consumer prices have been rising more than 8%.
-While Kuroda has continued in June to insist he won’t change course, he famously rattled markets with a surprise shift to negative interest rates in 2016, before eventually settling on the current policy, which is known as yield curve control.
+The BOJ held firm after its June 17 meeting -- but made a rare reference to foreign exchange rates, saying it needed to watch their impact on the economy and markets.
+That came days after Kuroda himself expressed concern about the yen’s abrupt weakening.
+In 2016 he famously rattled markets with a surprise shift to negative interest rates, before eventually settling on the current policy, which is known as yield curve control.

 3. What’s a yield curve?